mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * handle to open in another app that supports printing
   * Reveal in Side Bar
 * keyboard shortcuts
-  * ctrl-w to workbench.action.closeActiveEditor (custom)
+  * ctrl-w workbench.action.closeActiveEditor (custom)
   * ctrl-left workbench.action.previousEditor (custom)
+    * I also assigned ctrl-k to this based on the Vim cursor movement key "k".
   * ctrl-right workbench.action.nextEditor (custom)
+    * I also assigned ctrl-l to this based on the Vim cursor movement key "k".
   * ctrl-{n} (cmd-{n}) moves focus to nth editor group or split
   * also see Splits